The intermediate disorder regime for directed polymers in dimension $1+1$: Convergence of the point-to-point partition functions

 Appealing to equation \eqref{p2p_expansion}, we easily see that the term

-may be written as the sum of $n$ terms in a discrete Wiener chaos expansion, in an analogous way to what was done in Lemma \ref{p2l_rewrite}.
-Define $p_{k|x}^n$ on $[0,1]^k \times \R^k$ by
+may be written as the sum of $n$ terms in a discrete Wiener chaos expansion, in an analogous way to what was done in Lemma~\ref {p2l_rewrite}.
+Define $p_{k|x}^n$ on $[0,1]^k \times\R^k$ by

-where $X_t = (S_{\ceil{nt}} + U_{\ceil{nt}})/\sqrt{n}$ is the continuous time process as defined before in Section 2.1.
+where $X_t = (S_{\lceil nt \rceil} + U_{\lceil nt \rceil})/\sqrt{n}$ is the continuous time process as defined before in Section~\ref{sec2.1}.
 Using this, we may rewrite \eqref{p2p_expansion} as

-On the right hand side the $\sqrt{n}$ spatial scaling on $x$ has already been factored into the definition of $p_{k|x}^n$.
-On the other hand, defining $\varrho_{k|x}$ to be the $k$-fold density of a Brownian bridge from $0$ to $x$, i.e.
+On the right-hand side the $\sqrt{n}$ spatial scaling on $x$ has already been factored into the definition of $p_{k|x}^n$.
+On the other hand, defining $\varrho_{k|x}$ to be the $k$-fold density of a Brownian bridge from $0$ to $x$, that is,

-it follows immediately from Lemma \ref{discrete_to_cont} that
+it follows immediately from Lemma~\ref{discrete_to_cont} that

-as $n \to \infty$, in the sense of convergence of finite dimensional distributions (see \eqref{Zbeta_x_def} for the definition of $A_{\beta}(x)$).
+as $n \to\infty$, in the sense of convergence of finite dimensional distributions; see~\eqref{Zbeta_x_def} for the definition of $A_{\beta }(x)$.
 All that remains to be shown is that the difference between this process and

-goes to zero as $n \to \infty$.
+goes to zero as $n \to\infty$.
 The difference breaks into two terms, the easiest of which to deal with is

-By Lemma \ref{sk_lemma} and the comments at the end of Section \ref{brownian_chaos_section} this term goes to zero in $L^2$ at a rate that is uniform in $x$.
+By Lemma~\ref{sk_lemma} and the comments at the end of Section~\ref{brownian_chaos_section} this term goes to zero in $L^2$ at a rate that is uniform in $x$.
 The other term to deal with is

 which has variance bounded above by